gnachman/iterm2-website/source/automatic-profile-switching.md

 ### Troubleshooting

 There are a few ways things can go wrong.
 Please see the <a href="https://gitlab.com/gnachman/iterm2/wikis/scp-not-connecting">Why doesn't secure copy/automatic profile switching work?</a> document for help diagnosing and fixing these issues.

-### Updates for February 29, 2016

-Builds from 2.9.20160229 have a new feature that enables a profile to revert to its original session when no APS rule is matched.

-The implementation is like this: each session maintains a stack of profiles.
-Initially, the stack contains the profile the session was created with.
-When the username, hostname, or path changes, iTerm2 finds the best-matching profile.
-If some profile has a matching rule, one of two things happens:

-  * If that profile is already on the stack, profiles above that one will be removed from the stack and the session will switch to that profile.
-  * Failing that, the profile will be pushed on the stack and the session will switch to that profile.

-If no profile has a matching rule, the stack is emptied (except for the first entry, the original profile for the session) and the session reverts to its original profile.